micmejia/bible-dump/AMPC/Numbers/Num 11.md

-But Moses said to him, Are you [^b]envious _or_ jealous for my sake?
+But Moses said to him, Are you envious _or_ jealous for my sake?
 Would that all the Lord's people were prophets and that the Lord would put His Spirit upon them!